mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/parentheses.png" height="80%" width="80%">
 </center>

-This question, [**LC 20:** Valid Parentheses](https://leetcode.com/problems/valid-parentheses/), is painful without a stack, and trivial with one.
+This question, [**LC 20:** Valid Parentheses](https://leetcode.com/problems/valid-parentheses/), is existentially painful without a stack, and wonderfully simple with one.
 Below, we'll write a function that takes in a string of brackets and returns a boolean of whether the brackets are valid.

 Our solution works like this at a high level: any time we see an open bracket, we add it to the stack.
 Any time we see a closing bracket, we check if _the last open bracket we saw_ matches the closing bracket.
 If it doesn't, we know the string isn't valid.
 If it does, we pop that open bracket off the stack and continue scanning the string.
 If we make it to the end, the final check is to confirm the stack is empty, i.e. that there are no unmatched open brackets.